I can teach you how to get into your dream school—even if you don’t have a perfect profile.

 Note: HKS means Harvard Kennedy School.
 HBS is Harvard Business School.

-Next Step for Working Together: The Deep Dive
+Next Step for Working with The Art of Applying: The Deep Dive

 What happens during a Deep Dive?